krancce/Walk-In-Clinic-APP/README.md

 # An application for A walk-in clinic
-## For an overview please look at the "project oveview" pdf
+## For an overview please look at the "project oveview.pdf"